VarshaChitlur/cms/README.md

 # Crime management system
 * Built using HTML, CSS, JavaScript, PHP and MySQL
-* Local server using xampp, apache and tomcat
+* Local server using XAMPP, Apache and Tomcat

 ## Working demo